fangdingjun/dnsproxy/README.md

 dnsproxy
 =======

-this is a dns proxy server written by C
+This is a dns proxy server written by C.

-the server have some features:
+It has some features:

 1. speedup the dns query

-    forward the client dns request to more than one dns servers and get the fastest response
+       forward the client dns request to more than one dns servers and get the fastest response.
 2. have a ip blacklist

-    don't forward the response to the client when the response ip is in the ip blacklist
+        don't forward the response to the client when the response ip is in the ip blacklist.

+When use blacklist, you can drop the fake ip and ISP's ad ip, the blacklist is under your control.

-for DNS cache pollution, refer to
+For DNS cache pollution, refer to
 <link>http://zh.wikipedia.org/wiki/%E5%9F%9F%E5%90%8D%E6%9C%8D%E5%8A%A1%E5%99%A8%E7%BC%93%E5%AD%98%E6%B1%A1%E6%9F%93</link>

 ##requirement

  dnsproxy does not depend on the other libraries

 ##compile